jsundram/haydnenthusiasts.org/README.md

 Update `data.json`.

 Keep in mind that the links to fb hosted images usually break, and the practice we've adopted has been downloading the photo from the url we listed in `data.json` and keeping the same name, but storing it in static/assets/event_photos.
 This is weird, but its how things currently work.

-Also note that the `event_link` field is not used at the moment.